IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_website.md

   * The majority of the posts should be your own writing (well-composed and proofread for impeccable spelling and grammar).
   * brainstorming process for project idea
   * pdfs of any presentations (annotated)
-  * Milestones / Tasks that have been completed
+  * Milestones / Tasks that have been completed (reference Personal Kanban entries from above)
   * Include who or what was involved.
   * Include images, illustrations, audio, video, snippets of research, ANNOTATED links, etc. relevant to your project.
   * If you do not do anything for the week, write **I did not work on this project this week.**